K-Balaji/BalaNotes/README.md

 - <a href="https://github.com/twbs/bootstrap" target="_blank">Bootstrap</a>

 ## Future Plans
-- This app will be cross platform (after I figure out how to get electron to compile my code for MacOS and Linux)
+- I'll use Tailwind CSS and Tailwind UI instead of Bootstrap
 - Apart from this, bugs shall be fixed (if any) and new features shall be added
-- I'll use Tailwind CSS and Tailwind UI instead of Bootstrap

 ## Contributing
 To contribute to this project, make a pull request.